-For example, with Barracuda Managed Workplace, MSPs can manage all remote devices through a central dashboard, along with network devices.
+For example, with Barracuda RMM, MSPs can manage all remote devices through a central dashboard, along with network devices.
 Beyond that, it also offers MSPs the ability to:

 - Monitor remote devices for any anomalies that may indicate a cyber threat

 - Apply security patches as they become available

 - Remotely connect to clients’ machines to promptly support and resolve any issues

 Reports of cybercriminals using COVID-19 in online scams have surfaced recently, as well.

 Posing as World Health Organization (WHO) personnel, it attempts to scam individuals and companies, stealing information and money.
 Employee education is required to ensure that they do not provide personal information to unknown sites.
 It is worth reminding customers that the WHO has stated that they will never ask for login information, send unrequested email attachments, direct users to a link outside of www.who.int, or to donate directly to emergency response plans or funding appeals.

 MSPs will also want to protect onsite and remote users from these malicious sites, inappropriate content, and file-based threats, which they can do with Barracuda Content Shield, a cloud managed and provisioned web security solution with robust content filtering.
 MSPs can deploy and configure Barracuda Content Shield in less than 15 minutes with its LDAP and Azure AD integration.
 It is integrated with Barracuda RMM, making it easy to protect remote users from web-borne cyberthreats.